Crates.io | serde_flexitos |

 the concrete type using that ID, and then deserializing the value with that deserialize impl.

 An ID must uniquely identify a concrete type of a trait object, and be stable over time, in order for deserialization to keep working over time.
-Missing or duplicate IDs will result in (recoverable) errors during deserialization.
+Missing IDs will result in recoverable errors during deserialization.
+Duplicate IDs by default also result in recoverable errors during deserialization, but this behaviour can be customized; see Error Handling.

 impls and finding them by ID.
 For each trait object

 you wish to deserialize, you must construct a registry and register all concrete types with it.
-Currently,
+MapRegistry

 To register a concrete type, we must provide: